 Local Security Policy

-If those bullet points don't mean much to you, then you are not alone!
-That one of the issues with automated reports - they are great for IT pros but not for the layman.
+If those bullet points don't mean much to you, then you're not alone!
+That's one of the issues with automated reports - they are great for IT pros but not for laymen.

 Three Pros of Automated Assessments

 I think the biggest advantage of automated reports is the systematic repeatable nature of the evaluation.
 It verifies or investigates and returns a yes or no. It can lack nuance but it is consistent.

 Quick evaluation of large numbers of endpoints

 These reports are nice because they can take in a lot of endpoints (computers, printers, laptops, mobile devices) and return valuable data.

 This type of report can be run as often as desired.
 Typically, it is just the click of a button and prepared within minutes or hours.

 For most non-tech people, these reports are difficult to understand and are even more difficult to distill down to actions for the business.

 These reports do not take into account the specific situations of each business.